Author Bio for Magi Nams

 I grew up milking cows, pitching bales, and hoeing weeds on an Alberta farm.
 Always inspired by the world around me, I pursued university studies in zoology and plant ecology, rounding out the book learning with hands-on experience digging for fossils in the foothills of the Rockies, live-trapping mice in the Northwest Territories, measuring plant communities in the High Arctic, live-trapping skunks in Manitoba, and describing forests in the Yukon Territory.
-At some point, I realized that my heart yearned for writing, which I have always loved, more than science.
+At some point, I realized that my heart yearned for writing, which I’ve always loved, even more than science.

 Thanks for visiting, and I look forward to your comments.